BrettHallen/Nintendo-Famicom/3D_System_HVC-032/README.md

 ## [KiCad](/3D_System_HVC-032/KiCad)
 Schematic of the 3DS controller box in KiCad.<br>

-The controller uses a custom Sharp IX0043 chip.
+The controller uses a custom Sharp IX0043 chip.<br>

 Its functionality could perhaps be replacated by an Atmega328.<br>

 ## [Logic Analyser](/3D_System_HVC-032/Logic_Analyser)
 Capture of the controller signalling.
 You can use the Saleaea Logic 2 software [(free download, no need to have the hardware)](https://saleae.com) to open the .SAL capture file.